ksflow/ksflow/README.md

 Ksflow is a tool to simplify processing Kafka topics on Kubernetes.

+Several CRDs are introduced, which a developer can use define all the kafka-related resources their application requires.

-Concerns such as security, configuration and scaling are standardized for developer's pods in a language-agnostic way.
+Concerns such as security, configuration, and scaling are standardized for developer's pods in a language-agnostic way.

 ## Documentation
 - [CRDs](./docs/crds.md)